rjohnsen/rjohnsen/README.md

 ## The section about Corgis

 I am a devout Corgi lover.
 Whenever I see fit, I merge in Corgi references.
-Deal with it 🤣
+Deal with it or get a Cardigan 🤣

 ![CorgiCodeBrendenGIF](https://user-images.githubusercontent.com/45312/226174941-7bdc7d50-edd4-4f72-a2f7-12f09c588a6d.gif)